Describes the PowerShell execution policies and explains how to manage them.

 Execution policy scope

 You can set an execution policy that is effective only in a particular scope.

+The Scope values are listed in precedence order.
 The policy that takes precedence is effective in the current session, even if a more restrictive policy was set at a lower level of precedence.

 For more information, see Set-ExecutionPolicy.